 How high, you ask?
 There are three trials to examine: ALVEOLI, LOVS and EXPRESS.
 The findings have been compiled into a nice meta-analysis.
 The high-PEEP groups averaged around 12-15 cmH2O; the low-PEEP groups had about 8-9 cmH2O.
 Though overall there was no in-hospital mortality benefit, the authors were forced to conclude that there seems to be a small (5%) mortality benefit for the most severe groups, i.e. those with a PaO2/FiO2 ratio less than 200.

 In short, the more severe your ARDS gets, the higher a PEEP you ought to use, up to a possible limit of around 15-20.
-Though the ARDSNet protocol goes all the way up to 24, one might consider stopping short of this value (indeed many ventilators stop at 20 cmH2O).
+Though the ARDSNet protocol goes all the way up to 24, one might consider stopping short of this value in patients of a normal weight.

 Barotrauma occurs when alveoli are stretched beyond their breaking point, and in ARDS this may occur due to the pressures required to generate even low tidal volumes.
 The 2017 ATS guidelines recommend that plateau pressure be limited to 30 cm H2O, and ideally as low as 28 cm H2O.